-Clean up the internet is an independent, UK-based organisation concerned about the degradation in online discourse and its implications for democracy.
-We campaign for evidence-based action to increase civility and respect online, to safeguard freedom of expression, and to reduce online bullying, trolling, intimidation, and misinformation.
+Clean up the internet is an independent, UK-based organisation concerned about the degradation in online discourse and its implications for society and democracy.
+We campaign for evidence-based action to increase civility and respect online, to safeguard freedom of expression, and to reduce online bullying, trolling, intimidation, misinformation, and fraud.

 Our first campaign is to tackle abuse of anonymity on social media platforms.
 Anonymity can be a force for good.
 But at the moment the ability to create accounts which conceal the true identity of the user is being abused.
 It enables and emboldens trolls, bullies and abusers, and is exploited by organised networks to spread misinformation, and to perpetrate fraud.

-We've conducted research into the ways anonymity is currently misused, and how this encourages abuse and trolling and fuels the spread of dangerous misinformation.
+We've conducted research into the ways anonymity is currently misused, and how this encourages abuse and trolling, fuels the spread of dangerous misinformation, and enables fraudsters to deceive their victims.
 We've identified practical steps which social media companies could take to prevent such abuse of anonymity, whilst safeguarding legitimate uses such as whistle-blowing and protecting freedom of expression.
 If the companies don't act voluntarily, we think the UK government's new Online Safety Act should make them.

 Three of our key recommendations